memelang-net/memesql3/readme.md

 | qnt  | **Quantity** (0 = false, 1 = true, or other numeric values). |

-Names are stored in the `name` table:
+String names for nodes and edges are stored in the `name` table:

 	CREATE TABLE name (
 	 aid BIGINT,